 Traumatizing experience can alter how the brain functions.
 Furthermore, addiction can affect the brain’s neurochemistry.
 As a method to “block” reliving painful past wounds, an addiction can develop tolerance in an individual to expect their vice of choice to act as a biological function.
 Feeling a need for a specific substance or actions to feel good is what the mind is used to, so without that, it will cause the user to feel sick and uncomfortable.

 A traumatized person will feel cravings on two levels.
-Their bodies will crave an addictive behavior because that is what they ‘ve grown used to, and they will also experience an insatiable yearning for their addiction to bring them a sense of inner freedom and comfort.
-They use their habits to distract from those feelings of shame, dread, fear, and anxiety that was brought on by trauma.
+Their bodies will crave an addictive behavior because that is what they’ve grown used to, and they will also experience an insatiable yearning for their addiction to bring them a sense of inner freedom and comfort.
+They use their habits to distract from those feelings of shame, dread, fear, and anxiety that were brought on by trauma.

 If never dealt with appropriately, a trauma will still affect an individual years later.
 Trauma shapes the way someone sees and interacts with the world around them– possibly forever.
 To treat their addictions and move past them, they must get to the root of the problem, which is where the feelings stemmed.